metomi/rose/sphinx/developing/domains.rst

 .. _domains: http://www.sphinx-doc.org/en/stable/domains.html

-Sphinx includes a sysmtem for documenting objects in a structured way via `domains`_.
-For example to document a python function one might do:
+Sphinx includes a system for documenting objects in a structured way via `domains`_.
+For example to document a Python function one might do:

 .. code-block:: rst